lucas8k/deep_learning_guita_chord_classification/README.md

 - models/: Contains the motel weights after for each iteration.
 - utils/: utils code which was used in the notebooks
 - vision/: implementation of a Single Shot Detector based on Pytorch.
 Based on https://github.com/qfgaohao/pytorch-ssd
+- ray_tune/: contains the results of the hyperparameter optimization.
+Can be visualized by using tensorboard

 ## Dependencies:
 All the required python packages can be found in the requirements.txt. which are: